Communist insurgency in Malaysia (1968–1989): Road to peace accord

 Since 1974, Malaysia had established a bilateral relationship with China.
 The Malaysian Government urged the leaders of China to exert influence on the MCP leadership to convince them to lay down their arms.
-During Dr. Mahathir Mohamad's premiership, he initiated an effort to bring MCP to negotiation table to end the insurgency.
-Dr. Mahathir believed that the MCP was fighting a losing battle and urged them to lay down their arms and join the other Malaysians in developing the country.
+During Mahathir Mohamad's premiership, he initiated an effort to bring MCP to negotiation table to end the insurgency.
+Mahathir believed that the MCP was fighting a losing battle and urged them to lay down their arms and join the other Malaysians in developing the country.

 In 1988, the MCP leadership in the northern part of Malaysia agreed with the Malaysian government offer to attend a negotiation to a peace initiative.
 The MCP, which by that time was in a desperate situation to continue their armed struggle agreed with the proposal.
 Furthermore, since early 1981, Deng Xiaoping had encouraged them to seek a peace accord with the Malaysian government.

 When the Communist bloc in Europe collapsed in the late 1980s, the MCP had accepted the fact that they did not have any chance to form a communist government in Malaya.
 Malaysia by that time was one of the newly developed nations in Asia.
 Malaysia's economy was strong and the majority of Malaysia's citizens refused to accept communist ideology.
 After a series of negotiations between the Malaysian Government and the MCP, with the Thais acting as mediators, the MCP finally agreed to sign a Peace Accord in Haadyai, Thailand on 2 December 1989.